hifly01/NIU-School-Projects/README.md

 *CSCI 480 Principles of Operating Systems - C++

 NOTE: some of my classes I do not have the programs for or do not have all of them.
 This is due to my laptop harddrive becoming corrupted and not everything was able to be recovered.

+SECOND NOTE: I have worked with a partner in some classes.
+These are all mine and any parnter's work